St Thomas of Canterbury Church, Chester: Parish charities and workhouse

-Church School
+Church school

-The building of a National School in Parkgate Road, in St. Oswald's parish, was commenced in 1871.
+The building of a National School in Parkgate Road, in St. Oswald's parish, was started in 1871.
 This followed the building in Parkgate Road, in 1871, of a church dedicated to St. Thomas, which in 1881 became the parish church of St. Oswald's parish.
 In February 1871 an appeal was made to the National Society for funds towards the building of the school.
 This appeal gave two reasons for building the school, one being `to supply a want for a new district which has sprung up', and the other `to obviate the necessity which might otherwise arise for building a rate-aided school in this district'.
 The National Society voted £55 towards the cost of building St. Thomas' school.
 Land was donated by the church and a grant of £55 was given by the National Society allowing for the first part of the school to be built.
 The school doors opened on 25 March 1873.
 An extension was added in 1887 and further additions being built in the 1970s and 1980s.

 When the school was opened it was for girls and boys of infant age.
 During the Second World War local children shared the premises with evacuees from Liverpool, and in more recent years it was middle school and since 1984 it has been a junior school.

 Chester Blue Coat Trustees are responsible for part of the financing of the school, particularly with regards to the building.
 The school closed in July 2011 to be replaced by a new church school Chester Blue Coat CE Primary School which opened in September 2011.